The Cradle Will Rock: Mercury Theatre

 The Cradle Will Rock was presented by the Mercury Theatre as part of its inaugural season.
 On December 5, 1937, it opened in a reduced oratorio version on Sunday evenings at the Mercury Theatre, using the set for Caesar and two rows of chairs.
 The cast included Will Geer, Howard da Silva, Hiram Sherman, a chorus of 12, and Marc Blitzstein at the piano.

 Presented by the Mercury Theatre and Sam H. Grisman, the oratorio version of The Cradle Will Rock moved to the Windsor Theatre January 4, 1938.
 In mid-February it returned to the Mercury Theatre and completed its 13-week run April 2, 1938.

 Later productions

 Broadway and Off-Broadway

 The musical was revived on Broadway on December 26, 1947, at the Mansfield Theatre, then moving to the Broadway Theatre, with a cast that included Alfred Drake (Larry Foreman), Vivian Vance (Mrs. Mister), Jack Albertson (Yasha), and original cast member Will Geer (Mr. Mister).
 The production was directed by Howard da Silva and played 34 performances.
+The UK premiere took place in London at the Unity Theatre, King's Cross, in 1951.

+Blitzstein's rarely heard orchestrations were used in a February 1960 production by the New York City Opera at New York City Center, featuring Tammy Grimes and David Atkinson.